aronsky/esphome-components/components/ble_adv_controller/README.md

     # index: the index of the light in case several lights are part of the same device
     # this option was NOT TESTED yet, it MAY work for fanlamp_pro / smartlamp_pro.
 Not available for zhijia.
     index: 0
-    # min_brightness: minimum brightness supported by the light before it shuts done
+    # min_brightness: % minimum brightness supported by the light before it shuts done
-    # just test your lamp by decreasing the brightness percent by percent.
+    # just setup this value to 0, then test your lamp by decreasing the brightness percent by percent.
-    # when it switches off, you can find the 'cw' value in the logs, add 1 and you have your setting
+    # when it switches off, you have the min_brightness to setup here.
+    # Default to 21%
-    min_brightness: 21
+    min_brightness: 21%

   - platform: ble_adv_controller
     ble_adv_controller_id: my_controller